Evan09064/Policy-Gradient-Methods-for-LunarLander-REINFORCE-Actor-Critic/README.md

-# Reinforcement Learning 2024, Assignment 3: Policy-based RL
+# Reinforcement Learning 2024, Project 3: Policy-based RL

 ### Requirements
 For all of the packages needed to run this assignment, see file *requirements.txt*, which can be